Duet3D/T113_Screen_for_RepRapFirmware/README.md

 				  bool displayRaw = false // Display the raw value instead of the percentage );
     ```
+  * Can set the position after opening with `SetPosition(UI::VerticalPosition, UI::HorizontalPosition)` method
   * ![1709738266397](docs/image/README/1709738266397.png)
 * Number pad and Slider
   * It is possible to open the number pad and slider together